Autonomic Nervous System

 Symptoms of Autonomic Dysfunction

-Effects of autonomic dysfunction can include just a small part of the ANS, or the entire ANS.
+Effects of autonomic dysfunction can include just a tiny part of the ANS, or the entire ANS.
 Some symptoms that may indicate the presence of an autonomic nerve disorder include:

 • Dizziness and fainting upon standing up (orthostatic hypotension)